-GANDHI and MOSSADEGH: Anti-Colonial Icons
+GANDHI and MOSSADEGH

 As 20th century anti-colonialist leaders in Asia, both Mahatma Gandhi and Dr. Mohammad Mossadegh are regarded by their countrymen in India and Iran as the "Father of the Nation".

 Mahatma Gandhi Mossadegh admired Gandhi, who had become famous for his struggle for independence from the British in the first half of the 20th century.
-Both men were lawyers who risked their lives and endured repeated imprisonment defending their beliefs, and both were named TIME magazine's Man of the Year.
-(Their portrait was also painted by the same TIME cover artist, Boris Chaliapin).
+Both men were lawyers who risked their lives and endured repeated imprisonment defending their beliefs, and both were named TIME magazine’s Man of the Year.

 In 2001, the Governor of Illinois declared May 2nd 'Dr. Mohammad Mossadegh Day' in his state.
 The official proclamation begins:

-"WHEREAS, Mohammad Mossadegh, Mahatma Gandhi, and Nelson Mandela are national heroes for Iran, India, and South Africa, as well as international symbols of perseverance and civility and advocates of justice and democracy; and
+Dr. Mohammad Mossadegh “WHEREAS, Mohammad Mossadegh, Mahatma Gandhi, and Nelson Mandela are national heroes for Iran, India, and South Africa, as well as international symbols of perseverance and civility and advocates of justice and democracy; and

 WHEREAS, George Washington and Thomas Jefferson in the United States and Mahatma Gandhi in India led the fight for independence from Britain, and Mohammad Mossadegh led the Iranian movement against the British colonialism in achieving the nationalization of Iranian oil..."